testsecurityuser123/securitytest/user/pages/02.tcan/_tcan-mobile-designs/project-phone-slider.md

 date: '06-09-2016 00:00'
 ---

-As the majority of TCAN's members are often on the go, designing a simple, consistent experience across all devices was a must.
-To optimize for smaller screen sizes, extra care was given to the event calendar and membership criteria section as well as the navigation.
+As the majority of TCAN's members live an active lifestyle, designing a simple, consistent experience across all devices was a must.
+To optimize for smaller screen sizes, extra care was given to the event calendar and membership criteria section as well as other areas of the site.